UbiquityRobotics/ubiquity_launches/README.md

 * Set up your shell initialization files

+* Create and Initialize your Catkin Workspace

-* Install a catkin workspace on the development machine.
+* Initializing Secure Shell on the Development Machine

 * Verify that we have network connectivity.